 How To Use a Digital Multimeter

 In the old days, the method of choice for checking a circuit was to grab the test light and start probing.
 While a test light has its place, many times you can actually do more damage by using a test light, especially on today’s high-tech electronics.
 What you need is a digital multimeter, or DMM for short.
 This handy diagnostic tool can help you with everything from checking a battery to sorting out faulty sensors and ignition coils.
+Here’s how to use a digital multimeter when working on your car.

 What Is A Digital Multimeter?